overlordvishal97/100_days_of_Python_Code/README.md

 # Day 14
 Higher Lower is a simple game where the user guesses which account has more followers between two randomly selected accounts.

+# Day 15
+This is a simple coffee machine program that allows users to order coffee drinks and pay with coins.
+The program keeps track of the resources available in the machine and calculates the cost of each drink